horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 As we have covered in our guide on blockchains, the cryptocurrency is a unit of measure on a blockchain.

-The Bitcoin cryptocurrency, denoted by a BTC symbol, is the native unit of measurement on Bitcoin blockchain.
+The Bitcoin cryptocurrency, denoted by a BTC symbol, is the native unit of measurement on the Bitcoin blockchain.

 Bitcoins are limited and scarce.
 Eventually, there will be 21 million Bitcoins in existence.
+The steps below outline how the Bitcoins were created in entered circulation.

-- Starting from early 2009, Bitcoin blockchain started functioning and every 10 minutes the program powering Bitcoin blockchain been adding certain amount of Bitcoins to the network.
-So far, almost 18 million Bitcoins have been released to the market.
+- Starting from early 2009, Bitcoin blockchain started functioning and every 10 minutes the program powering the blockchain been adding certain amount of Bitcoins to the network.
+So far, nearly 18.5 million Bitcoins have been released to the market this way.

-- The network is designed to add a certain number of Bitcoins to the network roughly every 10 minutes.
-Newly created Bitcoins are awarded to one of the nodes operating the Bitcoin network.
+- Roughly every 10 minutes, new Bitcoins are created and awarded to one of the nodes operating the Bitcoin network.

-- The award goes to the node that is the first to solve a mathematical problem successfully.
+- The award goes to a node that is first to solve a mathematical problem successfully.
 Although all nodes are trying to solve it, only the first one gets the pay-out.
 The process of solving the mathematical problem is what essentially called as mining.

 - The Bitcoin network will create the remaining three million Bitcoins over the next 130 years in the manner described above.

-No single entity controls the release of new Bitcoins into circulation.
+- No single entity controls the release of new Bitcoins into circulation.
 It's an automated process that's regulated by algorithms.
 The algorithms were coded into Bitcoin at the start of its existence.

 It's estimated that about four million Bitcoins have been already "lost."
 Typically, coins are lost because users have lost the wallets with Bitcoins on them without having a backup.